You are here

 Sometimes people feel relief when someone passes away, especially if they were sick for a long time or if they had a complicated relationship.
 It's OK to feel relieved, many people experience this and you are not alone.
 It doesn't make you a bad person.

-Try to keep your routine when you are going through grief, it will distract you and help you feel better in the day to day.
+Try to keep your routine when you are going through grief.
+It will be a healthy distraction and help you feel better in the day to day.

 There will be constant reminders of your loss like when it's time for holidays, specific places and anniversaries.
 Try to make lists of happier memories with that person, look at pictures and give yourself permission to feel down on those days.